josephluck/internote/README.md

 All the standard formatting options you'd expect from a modern editor.

+**Beautiful design**

+Internote has been designed with simplicity and beauty in mind for effortless note taking.

 **Focus mode**

 Go full zen by entering focus mode.
 All distracting user interface disappears and the current section highlighted so you can focus on writing completely distraction-free.

+**Outline view**

+See the overview of your document and quickly navigate to headings and subheadings using a handy outline view.

 **Themes**